 The compiled applications produced by Astrobe can be executed on a subset of the complete Project Oberon OS i.e. just the Kernel, loader, filesystem, SPI, RS232 and SD card support.
 This is referred to as Embedded Project Oberon.
 All of the development can be done on Windows so the higher-level layers of Project Oberon OS with its user-interaction features: GUI, display, VGA, mouse, keyboard, compiler, editor etc. are not required on the target FPGA system.

 Interactive execution of the programs can be controlled by the Astrobe Terminal connected to the development board by a 115200 baud serial link.
 Download the Embedded Project Oberon version of the document How to use the Oberon System for more details.

-The reduced memory footprint of Embedded Project Oberon means it is possible to run RISC5 Oberon applications on the latest Xilinx FPGA devices (with 192 KBytes or more of usable internal BRAM) at clock speeds up to 50Mhz with no need for any external RAM.
+The reduced memory footprint of Embedded Project Oberon means it is possible to run RISC5 Oberon applications on the latest Xilinx FPGA devices (with 176 KBytes or more of usable internal BRAM) at clock speeds up to 50Mhz with no need for any external RAM.
 As well as the Arty form-factor boards shown above, Embedded Project Oberon has been implemented on breadboardable systems e.g. Digilent's Cmod A7-35T:

 The complete Astrobe for FPGA RISC5 software system consists of: